 The Adjust Mobile Measurement Glossary

-LTV is a prediction of the net profit attributed to an ongoing future relationship between customer and product.
-By providing a running estimate on how much a particular consumer is likely to spend when using an app, LTV can be used to help set marketing budgets and ensure that companies use them to pursue the most effective users.
+LTV is a prediction of the net profit attributed to an ongoing relationship between customer and product.
+By providing a running estimate on how much a particular consumer is likely to spend on that app, LTV helps set marketing budgets and ensures that companies pursue the most effective users.

 The formula calculates a user’s lifetime value by predicting how much money they’ll make in a set period (the ARPU, or Average Revenue Per User) and by how well they return (1/churn).
 With this formula, you can attempt to predict how much a user will be worth throughout their time spent on an application.

 By itself, a metric like ARPU only tells you how much a user is worth over a set amount of time.
-By combining it with retention LTV gives a marketer a rough model that can be used to predict the user’s future value.
-This can show that a user delivers more value in the long-term than average revenue does, which enables the marketer to increase the budget to their user acquisition campaigns, giving them a better chance of acquiring more valuable users.
+By combining it with retention, LTV gives a marketer a rough model that can be used to predict the user’s future value.
+This can show that a user delivers more value in the long-term than average revenue, which enables the marketer to increase the budget to their user acquisition campaigns, giving them a better chance of acquiring more valuable users.

 For example, say an app has a monthly ARPU of $5.
 If the marketer stops calculating there, they will assume that their cost-per-impression (or CPI) could only reach $4.99 before spend stops being profitable – restricting acquisition options.

 However, if the marketer is also able to calculate that their churn rate is 30%, they can find out their LTV: as a result, the marketer discovers that they can spend up to $16.65 on acquiring a user: significantly expanding their acquisition options.

 What are the main challenges when it comes to calculating LTV?